Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

 This is the first in a series of blog posts about creating reusable Azure DevOps YAML pipelines across many projects.
-In these posts, I'll build a containerized .NET API with unit tests and do deployments to multiple environments (faked-out).
+In these posts, I'll build a containerized .NET API with unit tests and deploys to multiple environments (faked-out).
 This first post creates pipelines as one-offs without reusing YAML.
 The second and third posts will leverage templates to create a reusable library of pipeline steps.
 The fourth post will take templates to the next level by creating a dynamic pipeline driven by feature flags.

 1. Typical Build and Deploy Azure DevOps Pipelines (this post)
 1. Moving Azure DevOps Build Pipeline Logic to a Template Repository (coming soon)